ankhoudary12/Machine-Learning-From-Scratch/README.md

 # Machine-Learning-From-Scratch

-a repo of ml algorithms made from scratch using python
+As a fun way to practice Python and ML, this repo contains notebooks that code popular ML algorithms from scratch and compare them against sklearn's counterparts.